AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 Before running the application, ensure that all dependencies are installed and a valid Google Maps API key is obtained.
 The Google Maps API key can be obtained [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

+Please save your API key in a text file inside the [`/api_key`](https://github.com/AhmadHatziq/cs50w/tree/main/Project%205%20-%20Capstone/capstone/geocache/api_key) directory.

+As per usual Django projects, avigate to the folder with the file `manage.py` and run the following command.

+`python manage.py runserver`

+The loaded Google Maps API key should be printed in the console, as well as the local address of the index page.

 # Demo Video Link